DigitPaint/javascript/README.md

 ## <a name='comments'>Comments</a>

+  - Always write comments in English.
+Translate where necessary.

   - Use `/** ... */` for multiline comments.
 Include a description, specify types and values for all parameters and return values.

     ```javascript